Open MenuHide Menu

 What you need to apply

-• A bachelor’s degree from an ACEN- or CCNE-accredited/state-approved program and a minimum of six months of nursing experience (not inclusive of a residency program)
+• A bachelor’s degree from an ACEN- or CCNE-accredited/state-approved program and a minimum of six months of nursing experience (not including a residency program)

-• Possess a current Texas (or enhanced licensure compact [eNLC]) RN license in good standing
+• A current Texas (or enhanced licensure compact [eNLC]) RN license in good standing

-• Possess current Basic Life Support (BLS) certification by the American Heart Association or the American Red Cross
+• A current Basic Life Support (BLS) certification by the American Heart Association or the American Red Cross

 Workplace Settings